mattgallagher/CwlDemangle/README.md

 # CwlDemangle

-A translation of Swift's [Demangle.cpp](https://github.com/apple/swift/blob/master/lib/Basic/Demangle.cpp) into Swift.
+A translation (line-by-line in many cases) of Swift's [Demangler.cpp](https://github.com/apple/swift/blob/master/lib/Demangling/Demangler.cpp) into Swift.

+## License note

+I usually place my code under an ISC-style license but since this project is derived from the Swift project, it is covered by that project's [Apache License 2.0 with runtime library exception](https://github.com/apple/swift/blob/master/LICENSE.txt).

 ## Usage